 So you’re back in Europe after the Catharsis reunion tour last year.
 Why did you come back and how do you see Europe this time?

-The reason to come back this time was to play in Scandinavia, which we hadn’t been able to get to the last time when we came to Europe.
-There are other parts of Europe we haven’t gotten to yet.
-Once we started playing again actually it felt really good, and I don’t think that much have changed for us since we were playing 13 years ago.
-So, we actually wanted to keep playing.
-As far as how the scene is, I feel like the hardcore scene generally seems less politicized now than it did 13 years ago, at least in most of the world.
-That’s too bad, but of course all of our old friends and other comrades come to these shows, so the shows have been really good environments.
+The reason for coming back this time was to play Scandinavia, which we didn’t get to the last time we came to Europe.
+There are other parts of Europe that we haven’t been to yet.
+Once we started playing again it felt really good and I don’t think that much has changed for us since we played 13 years ago.
+So we wanted to keep playing.
+As far as the scene goes, I feel like the hardcore scene in general is less politicized than it was 13 years ago, at least in most parts of the world.
+That’s too bad, but of course all our old friends and other comrades come to the shows, so the shows are really good environments.

-One of the reasons I think why that happened is that in 1990’s DIY (Do-It-Yourself) was a radical idea.
-The kind of media that was dominated by corporations was unidirectional, like television, or movies, that came at you and you just received it.
-And DIY in that context meant to do something interactive and participatory, that was a very radical idea.
-I don’t think that is the case anymore, I think the corporate media models have absorbed this, you now have facebook and these internet video games that are participatory, although the participation is shaped by the computer programming company.
-In this context the mere act of wanting to be involved in something participatory isn’t as political and I think it has taken some of the power out of hardcore as a space for political action.
+One of the reasons I think that happened is that in the 1990s, DIY was a radical idea.
+The kind of media that was dominated by corporations was unidirectional, like television or movies that came at you and you just received it.
+And DIY in that context meant doing something interactive and participatory, which was a very radical idea.
+I don’t think that’s the case anymore, I think the corporate media models have absorbed that, you now have Facebook and these internet video games that are participatory, although the participation is shaped by the computer programming company.
+In that context, the mere act of wanting to be involved in something participatory isn’t as political, and I think it’s taken some of the power out of hardcore as a space for political action.

 Here in Europe we have the same things happening, most popular cases being with Berkin Elvan in Turkey and Alexis Grigoropoulous murder in Greece that still resonate very strong and ignite new waves of anticapitalist resistance.